builtbyjoe/swapi-app/readme.md

 ## Demo

-To view a demo of the applicationm, [please click here](https://willowy-empanada-9ed764.netlify.app/).
+To view a demo of the application, [please click here](https://willowy-empanada-9ed764.netlify.app/).